We can all thank the IT crowd for bringing this phrase to the attention of so many, yet did you know that restarting works?

-So….Why does restarting works so well?
+So why does restarting work so well?

-Firstly, lets look at what happens when your computer is running:
+Let’s start by looking at what happens when your computer is running:

 Can you visualise how much is going on in the background that you are not aware of yet?
 We use our computers a lot, especially over the course of several days or more.